-Bring your world in for a while and be content with getting through the next hour.
-Concentrate on that you will be far more present which will work to centre and ground you.
+Bring your world in for a bit and be content with getting through the next hour.
+Concentrate on that only and you’ll be far more present, which will work to centre and ground you.

-Sugar only serves to give you a quick high with an equally quick and much bigger low.
-You don’t need the roller coaster.
+Sugar only serves to give you a quick high with an equally quick and much bigger low which are the exact mood swings we are trying to avoid.
+You don’t need that particular roller coaster.
 Eat some protein: nuts, chicken, Greek yoghurt with nuts and berries or make a protein smoothie.
 It will even out the ups and downs.

 6. Watch or listen to something funny.

-There is nothing like some laughing and smiling to banish thoughts that don’t serve you well.
+There is nothing like some laughing and smiling to banish a low mood or thoughts that don’t serve you well.
 This is one time to search up the Facebook funny cat posts.

 7. Light a candle

 Candles are naturally soothing.
-The gentle, mesmerising quality of their light makes them a perfect aid for any relaxation routine add in a scent known for its calming properties and you can enhance your candlelight experience.
+The gentle, mesmerising quality of their light makes them a perfect aid for any relaxation routine.
+Add in a scent and you can enhance your candlelight experience.

 8. Make a list